Local government reorganisation and devolution

 The government aims to:

-• reorganise and simplify the structures of councils in England
+• reorganise and simplify the structures of councils in England by replacing county and district councils with unitary authorities – this is known as local government reorganisation (LGR)

-What the reorganisation means in Oxfordshire
+What LGR means for Oxfordshire

 Currently, six councils provide services in Oxfordshire: